 Although it’s unlikely you’ll be able to memorise every single keyboard shortcut, they really can make you much faster whilst you work on a PC.
 Learning and using keyboard hacks that are most important to you is a great way to enhance your Windows 10 experience.

 Compared to reaching for the mouse or navigating a menu, a single keyboard shortcut shaves a moment off your task.
 This might not seem like much, but add up all those saved moments over a week or a month, and you’re gaining a substantial chunk of time.
 That’s why it’s important to know as many shortcuts as possible for your operating system.
-Try a keyboard command a few times, and you’ll find out just how useful it can be.
+Try a keyboard hack a few times, and you’ll find out just how useful it can be.

 You could even bookmark this page, and use it as a Go-To Tool whilst you learn!